aloobun/ccpem-modified/README.md

 # ccpem-modified
 ---
-A modified dataset consisting of 12,000 records of English dialogs between a user and an assistant discussing movie preferences in natural language.
+A modified dataset consisting of English dialogs between a user and an assistant discussing movie preferences in natural language.
 In the foundational dataset, it initially had 502 records.
 To enhance the dataset's scope, I expanded it to include a total of 12,000 records.

 ## Dataset Information

 - Name: ccpemv2.jsonl
-- Version: Version 0.1
+- Version: Version 0.2
 - Modifications Included: Transformed to ### User:... ### Assistant:... format
 - Language: English
 - License: Creative Commons Attribution 4.0